-License Node-locked or Floating Time-bound or Perpetual (Term License) Subscription 1 Floating means Floating la supported nodes as needed. icense with GigaVUE -FM/GigaVUE-OS 5.7 th at can be assigned
+^{1 }Floating means Floating license with GigaVUE-FM/GigaVUE-OS 5.7 that can be assigned to supported nodes as needed.

-2 GigaVUE-FM does not support floating licenses when running on GigaVUE Cloud Suite for Azure or GigaVUE Cloud Suite for AWS.
+^{2 }GigaVUE-FM does not support floating licenses when running on GigaVUE Cloud Suite for Azure or GigaVUE Cloud Suite for AWS.
 For assistance, contact Gigamon customer support.
 (Ref: FM-26425)